What's Holding Educators Back From Adopting AI?

 After all, if educators are inexperienced with AI, they won’t have the expertise required to place guardrails around—and educate students on—AI use in their classes.

-Even teachers who regularly use AI in their work can be at a disadvantage when it comes to teaching AI literacy or modeling good AI use for their students, said Weatherwax.
+Even teachers who regularly use AI in their work can be at a disadvantage when it comes to teaching AI literacy or modeling productive AI use among their students, said Weatherwax.

 Teachers are often using AI tools designed specifically for K-12 education and aren’t necessarily using ChatGPT in their classrooms.